Parisson/Telemeta/README.rst

 1.6
 ++++

+Telemeta is now usable on any OS, ready for development and for production use cases in 5 mn!
+B-)

 * Provide a docker image and composition for the full Telemeta application bundle.

   One month after the publication of docker-compose around march 2015, we had managed to build a prototyped composition which bundled all the dependencies of Telemeta and TimeSide.
 It took almost one year to deeply investigate all the capabilities of Docker and various images to finally release a propoer composition which bundles all the necessary applications and modules.
 So we can say that Telemeta is now usable on **any OS** in 5 mn!
 B-)